rug-cit-hpc/league-of-robots/roles/online_docs/templates/mkdocs/docs/gpu.md

 This basic training python script example

-1. loads [MNIST](http://yann.lecun.com/exdb/mnist/) database of handwritten digits
+1. loads [MNIST](http://yann.lecun.com/exdb/mnist/) database of handwritten digits,
-2. Build a neural network machine learning model that classifies images.
+2. builds a neural network machine learning model that classifies images,
-3. Train this neural network.
+3. trains this neural network and
-4. Evaluate the accuracy of the model.
+4. evaluates the accuracy of the model.

 ## Additional documentation